soleHats/SNKRS-Moniter/Data Collected From Nike/Read this.md

 ![alt text](https://github.com/MJC17/Nike-Stock-Moniter/blob/master/Data%20Collected%20From%20Nike/Images/Screen%20Shot%202018-03-09%20at%2012.19.55%20PM.png)

-To find the JSON within this formate of the nike page input:
+To find the JSON within this formate of the Nike page, input/use:

 ```python
 import requests